How to File a Wrongful Levy Claim with the IRS (Step-by-Step Guide)

 The IRS Took Money It Shouldn’t Have?
 Here’s How to Get It Back

-Whether you’re a business owner, a spouse on a joint account, or a fiduciary managing client funds, it’s possible for the IRS to levy your bank account or income by mistake.
+Whether you’re a business owner, a spouse on a joint account, or a fiduciary managing client funds, it’s possible to feel like IRS levied me by mistake.

 If this happened to you, you may be entitled to a refund or reversal—but only if you file a formal wrongful levy claim under IRC §6343.